 A quick Google search for ‘Urban Exploration [your area]’ should produce plenty of results.

-The two locations you’ll see captured in this post are an old girl’s private boarding school, and a lime works in the town of Cocking.
+The two locations you’ll see captured in this post are an old all-girls boarding school, and a lime works factory in the town of Cocking.
 Yes, really.
 Both of these were found by looking on a forum.

 I can not stress how dangerous this can be.
-People have died in the past, because there’s a good reason why these buildings are closed off: they’re not safe.
+People have died in the past.
+There’s a good reason why these buildings are closed off: they’re not safe.